-You all know these people.
-You have had numerous in your life.
-They are never a burden.
-Always there when you need them whether you realize it or not.
+You all know these people because you have had numerous in your life.
+They are never a burden, rather always there when you need them whether you realize it or not.
 They are your listeners.

 Friends.
 Pastors.
 Clergy.
 Loved ones.
 They come from all walks of life.
 They do not wear a sign around their necks saying “I am willing to listen” but somehow we just know who they are when they show up in our lives.
 They do not judge you.
 In many ways, they do not keep track of you nor keep score.
 They do remember what you told them anyway, but do not use it against you.
 They listen.

 You do not have an exclusive contract with them.
 While they make you feel you are the only person they invest their time in, they no doubt listen to others.
 You may not ever know that because they never divulge the thoughts or musings of others.
 You feel this confidentiality.
 They listen and they keep their mouths shut.

 If you consider for a moment, you realize they do not have all the answers.
 The fact of the matter is, they don’t have many answers at all.
 But many times they know something you don’t know or have stopped realizing yourself: they know you already have the answers to many of your problems in life.
 What makes them so completely valuable to you is that they will let you answer your own questions as you unload on them.
 It has been stated before that we listen in order to respond.
 They listen and let you solve the situations.